Glacier travel

 Rope team ascending the Inter Glacier just below Steamboat Prow on Mount Rainier.
 All other parties were unroped as crevasse danger was low for this glacier in late spring.

+Tourists hiking Nigardsbreen in Norway as a large rope team.

 Glacier travel involves traversing (often as a rope team), skiing, or even ice climbing on a glacier using various pieces of special equipment, such as crampons, climbing ropes, climbing harness, helmets and ice axes.
 Falling into a crevasse is a hazard on many glaciers and may require a specialised crevasse rescue.

 Glaciers are found on every continent except for Australia.
 They need a specific climate: generally a lot of snowfall during the winter and relatively cool temperatures during the summer.
 The activity of "glacier hiking" is a tourist attraction in some countries, but it requires special knowledge of the constantly-changing environments on glaciers to avoid life-threathening hazards such as crevasses and seracs.

 Crossing glaciers—often in pitch-black darkness with headtorches before sunrise—to get to the start of a climbing route is a typical feature of alpine climbing.